A majestic Arabian leopard with golden fur and dark spots, standing in a natural habitat with warm lighting.

 Behavior

-Arabian leopards are considered loners who live together for a short time only for mating.
-A leopard gives birth to about 2 to 3 babies per litter, who spend the following year with the mother before they leave and walk alone.
-The leopards are nocturnal and spend the day in sheltered places.
-When they go hunting, they sneak up silently and slowly to their prey and kill it quickly and powerfully.
+Arabian leopards are considered solitary animals that only live together for a short time during mating.
+A female leopard usually gives birth to about 2 to 3 cubs, which spend the following year with their mother before leaving to live independently.
+Leopards are nocturnal and spend the day in sheltered places.
+When they go hunting, they approach their prey quietly and slowly, then quickly and powerfully dispatch it.

 Discover Oman with experts who have called it their home